charleswest/motion-notify/README.md

 Edit the config file and enter the following:

 -Email address to send alerts to
--The URL of the folder you created in your Google account (just copy and paste it from the browser).
-This will be sent in the alert emails so that you can click through to the folder
--The name of the folder you created eg. CCTV

 -The hours that you always want to recieve email alerts even when you're home -Either enter IP addresses or MAC addresses (avoid using MAC addresses) which will be active when you're at home